How to contribute code to Jellyfin

-NOTE: Avoid editing files inside of submodules; this may result in unintended side-effects including overwriting of your work.
+Avoid editing files inside of submodules.
+Doing so may result in unintended side effects, including overwriting of your work.
 Always modify the submodule in its own cloned repository elsewhere.

 Build the Jellyfin Web project with Yarn or NPM, and copy the location of the resulting

 distfolder.
 In your